Understanding how tasks are imported¶

 that all decorated functions be imported when the consumer starts up.

-If a task is not recognized, the consumer will throw a
+If a task is not recognized, the consumer will raise a

 The consumer is executed with a single required parameter – the import path to

 Huey object.
-It will import the object along with anything
+It will import the Huey instance along with

 Suggested organization of code¶